as10896/codepraise-api-python/README.md

 source .env
 ```

-Notice that it is not recommended to `export` all these credentials directly in the shell since these will be logged into shell history if not inserted through secure input.\
+Notice that it is not recommended to `export` all these credentials directly in the shell since these will be logged into shell history if not inserted through secure input.<br>
 Don't do that especially when you're using a shared device that might be accessed by multiple users.

 ### Development